puppeteer/puppeteer/docs/api.md

 - `value` <[boolean]> Whether to enable request interception.
 - returns: <[Promise]> Promise which resolves when request interception change is applied.

-As the request interception is enabled, it is allowed to call `request.abort` and `request.continue` methods on [Request] class.
+Activating request interception enables  `request.abort` and `request.continue`.

-En example of a naive request interception which aborts all image requests:
+An example of a naïve request interceptor which aborts all image requests:
 ```js
 const {Browser} = require('puppeteer');
 const browser = new Browser();